-- Communication is key: Please ask questions!

-- Get started early, to have time for collaboration and question turn-around

-- Use GoPost (link on course page)
+- Communication is key: Please ask questions! - Get started early, to have time for collaboration and question turnaround - Use Canvas discussions - Subscribe to Canvas notifications - Read my feedback on labs quickly & ask for clarification if necessary - Read (and contribute to!)
+FAQs, glossary (-> demo) - EMB's office hours - 10 minute rule

-- Subscribe to the GoPost

-- Read (and contribute to!)
-FAQs, glossary (-> demo)

-- EB's lab hours

-- 10 minute rule